ygemici/osz/loader/README.md

 ```

 Kernel is not included in the initrd, or initrd's fileformat is not
-recognized by any of the filesystem drivers.
+recognized by any of the filesystem drivers, and scanning haven't found a
+valid ELF64 header in it.

 ```
 BOOTBOOT-PANIC: Kernel is not an executable ELF64 for x86_64